Disentangling the AGN and Star-Formation Contributions to the Radio-X-ray Emission of Radio-Loud Quasars at 1<z<2: SED Components and the Fitting Routine

-Out of 20 sources in our sample, 6 (3C~9, 3C~191, 3C~205, 3C~270.1, 3C~432, 3C~454.0) have broad {\ion{C}{4}~$\lambda$1548} line and 6 (3C~14, 3C~181, 3C~186, 3C~204, 3C~245, 3C~268.4) have {\ion{Mg}{2}~$\lambda$2800} line available \citep[obtained from SDSS archive, private commutation or ][]{Barthel1990} which we use to estimate the BH masses.
-For the remaining quasars without spectroscopic information, we use the median BH mass of the 12 sources with {\ion{C}{4}} or {\ion{Mg}{2}} lines as the initial mass estimate.
-We note that BH mass measurements based on the high ionization {\ion{C}{4}} line have larger errors than those estimated from the {\ion{Mg}{2}} or Balmer lines \citep[e.g.,][]{Sulentic2002,Baskin2005,Shen2013}.
-However, we only use this mass as initial estimate for making the accretion disk templates.
-We allow $\textrm M_{BH}$ to vary within $\pm$ 1 dex around the initial mass estimates in steps of 0.2 dex.
-Since there is no prior information on $\log \dot{m}$ we allow it to vary over the entire acceptable range in QSOSED in steps of 0.2 dex.
-The quasars in our sources are all radio-loud thus are expected to have high spin values \citep[see][and references therein]{Reynolds2019}.
-Therefore we use a limited range from 0.75 to 0.998 in steps of 0.02 for spin.
-For the inclination angle, we use the best-fit value from the torus model (Section \ref{sec:torus}) then construct the templates by varying the inclination angle within $\pm 12^{\circ}$ of the initial estimate.
-However, rather than using a fixed step size we determine 7 values within $\pm 12^{\circ}$ of the initial estimate empirically.
-Overall, with this approach, we construct $\sim$ 11000 templates to fit the optical-Xray SED of each quasar.
+\reff{Out of 20 sources in our sample, six (3C~9/191/205/270.1/432/454.0) have a broad {\ion{C}{4}~$\lambda$1548} line and six (3C~14/181/186/204/245/268.4) have a broad {\ion{Mg}{2}~$\lambda$2800} line \citep[SDSS archive, priv.\ comm.\ or ][]{Barthel1990} which we used to estimate the BH masses.
+For the remaining quasars, we used the median BH mass of these 12 sources as the initial mass estimate.
+BH mass measurements based on the high ionization {\ion{C}{4}} line have larger errors than those estimated from the {\ion{Mg}{2}} or Balmer lines \citep[e.g.,][]{Sulentic2002,Baskin2005,Shen2013}\reff{.
+However, we used this mass only as the initial estimate and allowed $\rm M_{BH}$ to vary within $\pm$ 1 dex of this value (in steps of 0.2 dex.)} Because there is no prior information on $\rm \log \dot{m}$ we allowed it to vary over the entire acceptable range (in steps of 0.2 dex).
+Radio-loud quasars are expected to have high spin values \citep[see][and references therein]{Reynolds2019} so we used a limited range from 0.75\footnote{\reff{We tested lower spin values (0-0.75) for a subsample of our sources.
+However, none of those templates resulted in a better accretion disk fit.}} to 0.998 (in steps of 0.02).
+For accretion disk's inclination angle, we used the best-fit value from the torus model (Section \ref{sec:torus}) and then varied the inclination angle within $\pm 12^{\circ}$.
+However, rather than using a fixed step size, we determined seven values within $\pm 12^{\circ}$ of the initial estimate empirically \footnote{\reff{We note that the viewing angle from the torus was used as an initial estimate to build the accretion disk templates.
+However, studies support the connection between the torus and the accretion disk inclination angles \citep[among other parameters, including the Eddington ratio][]{Calderone2012,Campitiello2021}.}}.
+Overall, we constructed $\sim$ 11000 templates to fit the visible-X-ray SED of each quasar.}